GaloisInc/BESSPIN-Tool-Suite/docs/cwesEvaluation/configuration.md

     utility can be used to enable, disable, or toggle all or selected CWE tests.
 Note that is non-applicable to buffer errors.
 For `bufferErrors`, customizing which tests to run is done using the custom error model instead.

-The classes buffer errros, resource management, and information leakage require the generation of some random values.
+The classes buffer errors, resource management, and information leakage require the generation of some random values.
 Each of those classes have the following options:
   - `useSeed`: Whether to use a specific seed versus a random one.
   - `seed`: The seed for the random generation if `useSeed` is enabled.